Robert Mueller Requests Witnesses’ Personal Cell Phones To Inspect Encrypted Apps

 Special Counsel Robert Mueller is looking into the use of encrypted messaging programs and has asked witnesses in his investigation to turn over their cell phones.
 According to CNBC, he wants to investigate possible encrypted conversations between President Donald Trump‘s associates.

 Muellers’ team examined private conversations on WhatsApp, Signal, Confide and Dust, according to CNBC.
 Mueller seems to be convinced that the apps are a key to understanding the covert conversations between the key figures in the investigation.
-So far, the results of investigations are known.
+So far, the results of the investigations are unknown.

 Mueller has accused Donald Trump‘s former campaign chairman Paul Manafort of manipulating witnesses using encrypted messaging programs like WhatsApp and Telegram.
 In February, Manafort was indicted for money laundering and failing to register as a foreign agent.